The Chalet

 Our Location

-We are grateful to the Creator for this land, and respect the longstanding relationships that Indigenous Nations have to this land as the original caretakers.
+We are grateful to the Creator for this land, and for the longstanding relationships that Indigenous Nations have to this land as the original caretakers.